Serhx4/Serhx4/README.md

 # 👋 &nbsp;Hi there!
 My name is Serhii.
 I'm java developer based in Kyiv, Ukraine.

+My experience with Java started in 2018.
+Since that time I was able to write many useful things, related to crypto trading, including bots and special trading applications (to collect and analyze market data).

+Currently I'm improving my professional skills and open for your offers.
 ## 👇 &nbsp;I'm currently working on:
 <br />
 <div align="center">